waltmo147/GHSAB-Website/documents/design-plan.md

 ## Milestone 5: Final Notes to the Graders

 [1.
 Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
 Think of this as your chance to argue for the things you did really well.]
 1.Our website gives the admin the ability to easily edit text and images

+2.Our website has a slide show that looks very nice

 [2.
 Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.]